Real-normalized differentials and the elliptic Calogero-Moser system: The elliptic Calogero-Moser system

 This verification is straightforward, and the proof is thus complete. \end{proof}

-Since we have constructed all curves in $\K_g$ as normalizations of spectral curves of the Calogero-Moser system, and normalizing can only reduce the arithmetic genus, we get in particular \begin{cor} The locus $\K_{g,N}^{\tau}$ is empty if $g>N$. \end{cor}
+Since we have constructed all curves in $\calK_g$ as normalizations of spectral curves of the Calogero-Moser system, and normalizing can only reduce the arithmetic genus, we get in particular \begin{cor} The locus $\calK_{g,N}^{\tau}$ is empty if $g>N$. \end{cor}

-\begin{rem} A further investigation into singularities of the Calogero-Moser curves is of independent interest, and motivated our conjectures.
-To start with, one easily sees that in the first nontrivial case $N=g$, i.e.~on $\K_{g,g}$, the differentials $\Phi_1$ and $\Phi_2$ cannot have common zeroes.
-Indeed, if for some point $p\in\G_{cm}$ we have $\Phi_1(p)=\Phi_2(p)=0$, then also $dk(p)=dz(p)=0$, as these two differentials are linear combinations of $\Phi_1$ and $\Phi_2$.
-However, if both $dk$ and $dz$ vanish at a point of the closure in ${\mathbb P}^1\times E$ of the affine curve, this point is singular, while we assumed the curve to be smooth.
+\begin{rem} We note that $\calK_{g,g}$ by construction is the locus of spectral curves that are smooth. indeed, for $C_{cm}\in\calK_{g,g}$, the differentials $\Phi_1$ and $\Phi_2$ cannot have common zeroes.
+If for some point $p\in C_{cm}$ we had $\Phi_1(p)=\Phi_2(p)=0$, then also $dk(p)=dz(p)=0$, as these two differentials are linear combinations of $\Phi_1$ and $\Phi_2$.
+However, if both $dk$ and $dz$ vanish at a point of $\overline{C_{cm}^o}$, this point is singular, while we assumed the curve to be smooth.
 Following this line of thought, one would expect the common zeroes of $\Phi_1$ and $\Phi_2$ on Calogero-Moser curves to be closely related to the singularities of the curve.
-For the two simplest possible classes of singularities --- nodes and simple cusps --- the situation is as follows: the differentials $\Psi_1$ and $\Psi_2$ (or equivalently $dk$ and $dz$) do not have a zero at a point of $\wt\G_{cm}$ that is a preimage of a node on $\G_{cm}$, and have a simple common zero at a preimage of a cusp (and a multiple common zero at a preimage of any more complicated singularity). \end{rem}
+For the two simplest possible classes of singularities --- nodes and simple cusps --- the situation is as follows: the differentials $\Psi_1$ and $\Psi_2$ (or equivalently $dk$ and $dz$) do not have a zero at a point of $\widetilde C_{cm}$ that is a preimage of a node on $C_{cm}$, and have a simple common zero at a preimage of a cusp (and a multiple common zero at a preimage of any more complicated singularity).
+It can be shown that a Zariski open subset of $\calK_{g,N}$ corresponds to singular CM curves having $N-g$ nodes. \end{rem}

-Note that the loci $\K_{g,N}$ become dense in $\M_{g,1}$ as $N\to \infty$.
-An open set of $\K_{g,N}$ correspond to singular CM curves having $N-g$ nodes.
-The intersection of $\K_{g,N}$ with $\D_n$ corresponds to the CM curves with $n$ simple cusps and $N-g-n$ nodes.
-Our main result, that $\D_g$ is empty, for the case of CM curves can be formulated as follows:

-\begin{cor} Let $\G_{cm}$ be an $N$-particle CM curve (i.e.~given by equation (\ref{phdoker1})), whose only singularities are $n$ simple cusps and $k$ nodes.
-Then we have the bound

-\end{cor} Note that the family of $N$-particle Calogero-Moser curves is $N$ dimensional.
-Hence, (\ref{exp-cusps}) is the expected inequality, and the statement that (\ref{exp-cusps}) holds is in striking contrast with the case of plane curves, where it is known that the similar inequality is false.